Charles Wheatstone: Life

 Charles Wheatstone was born in Westgate at.
 Gloucester and christened in St Mary de Lode.
 However some time after his death a biography confused the issue by relocating this to his grandmothers house in Barnwood, Gloucestershire.
-His father, W. Wheatstone, was a cobbler and music-seller in the town, but his mother descended from the lord of the manor in a near by village and had links with London society.
+His father, W. Wheatstone, was a cobbler and music-seller in the town, but his mother descended from the lord of the manor in a nearby village and had links with London society.
 His father moved to 128 Pall Mall, London, four years later, becoming a teacher of the flute to royalty.
 Charles, the second son, stayed with his grand parents and went to a village school in Barnwood and afterwards to several institutions in London.
 One of them was in Kennington, and kept by a Mrs. Castlemaine, who was astonished at his rapid progress.
 From another he ran away, but was captured at Windsor, not far from the theatre of his practical telegraph.
 As a boy he was very shy and sensitive, liking to retreat into an attic, without any other company than his own thoughts.